eri/shid/README.md

   <img alt="MongoDB" src ="https://img.shields.io/badge/MongoDB-%234ea94b.svg?&style=for-the-badge&logo=mongodb&logoColor=white"/>
 </p>

+# Archived
+> This project is now discontinued and has been archived.
+We thoroughly think that we didn't hit the potential and limits of this project and it may be recreated in the future by using different languages.

 ## Introduction

 Early in 2020, the Ministry of Armed Forces of France announced their [call for new projects to fight against the pandemic](https://www.defense.gouv.fr/english/aid/appels-a-projets/appel-a-projets-lutte-covid-19) and were looking for new and innovative solutions to help civil servants, mostly in hospitals and similar sensitive places by using some recent technologies.